 There is no requirement that the summer internships be paid; however, employers are encouraged to offer stipends whenever possible.
 Each law school independently offers stipends to a limited number of first- and second-year students who volunteer with public interest organizations.
 These stipends, however, are insufficient to provide for all living expenses over the course of the summer and are not available to every interested student.

 In addition to the Public Interest Career Fair, Marquette Law School subsidizes student participation in the Equal Justice Works national Public Interest Conference and Career Fair in the fall and the Midwest Public Interest Law Career Conference in the spring.

-Students interest in public interest fellowships and careers are also given personalized assistance in the application process.
-Marquette law students and graduates have been successful in securing Presidential Management fellowships, Equal Justice Works Fellowships and a Peggy Browning Fellowship.
+Students interested in public interest fellowships and careers are also given personalized assistance in the application process.
+Marquette law students and graduates have been successful in securing Presidential Management fellowships, Equal Justice Works Fellowships, and a Peggy Browning Fellowship.

 Career services office is available to assist public interest-minded students.

 We brought in speakers/attorneys who work for legal aids and for non-profits to discuss their careers and give advice/strategies to enter these arenas.

 New England School of Law: New England School of Law